Visualization Foundations

 Visualization should support reasoning, not replace it.

-Visualization Principles
+Visualization principles

 Strong foundational plots share a few key qualities: